markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 Let us say we are responsible for building a tax calculation system: based on input from all kinds of other systems and interactions with users, the system is reponsible for calculating the different components of the tax a citizen has to pay each year.
-As a software architect, we use a principle called separation of concerns (we will discuss this and a few others later in this tutorial), where we try to isolate different aspects of the overall problem.
+As software architects, we use a principle called separation of concerns (we will discuss this and a few others later in this tutorial), where we try to isolate different aspects of the overall problem.
 In this particular example, we